The Heart Is a Wrestling Place

 When parents understand this one idea it can significantly change the way they work with their kids.
 Here are some examples.

 When eight-year-old, Jordan, says to himself, “I’m no good.
 No one wants to be with me.
 I’ll never get it right,” he’s repeating negative things in his heart.
 Rebecca feels good in her heart because she refused to join those who were disrespectful to the teacher.
-Jack’s mom can see a heart problem because he scowls and complains whenever she asks him to do something.
+Jack’s mom can see a heart problem because he scowls and complains whenever she asks him to do something. see Attitude, a window into a child’s heart.
 In each of these situations, children wrestle with things or come to conclusions about life and its challenges in their hearts.

 The Heart is Looking for New Ideas…Sometimes